A characterisation of higher torsion classes: Closure under d -extensions and d -quotients

+By minimality of \eqref{Equation:OriginalExtension}, the morphism $E_1\to E_2$ is in the Jacobson radical, and hence the induced morphism $E_1'\to E_2$ is also in the Jacobson radical.
+Combining this with the fact that \mbox{$f\colon E_1'\to \Tilde{F_1}$} is in the Jacobson radical, we get that $E_1'\to \Tilde{F_1'}\oplus E_2$ is in the Jacobson radical.
+Hence, if we let

+be the minimal $d$-cokernel of $X_2\to E_1'$, then this must also give a minimal $d$-extension.
+By \Cref{prop: minimal}, the term $F'_d$ is a direct summand of $F_d$, and must therefore be in $\uc$.
 Obviously, the object $X_2$ has fewer indecomposable summands than $X$.
-If $X_2$ is indecomposable, we know that $E_1\in \uc$, as the end terms $X_2$ and $G_d$ of the above $d$-extension are in $\uc$.
+If $X_2$ is indecomposable, we know that $E'_1\in \uc$ (which is equivalent to $E_1\in \uc$), as the end terms $X_2$ and $F_d'$ of the above minimal $d$-extension are in $\uc$.
 If not, we repeat the argument to eventually show that $E_1\in \uc$. \end{proof}

 We are now ready to give the proof of \cref{prop: extension closure indec}.

 \begin{proof}[Proof of \cref{prop: extension closure indec}] Suppose that we have a minimal $d$-extension

 with $X, Y \in \uc$.
 By \cref{lem: indec first term}, we may assume that $X$ is indecomposable.
 Let $Y= \bigoplus_{j=1}^t Y_j$, where each $Y_j$ is indecomposable.
 For each inclusion $\iota_j \colon Y_j \to Y$, consider a $d$-pullback diagram